Roborock s5 - Digital Trends | Digital Trends

-From November 21 to 27, you can use a 31 percent off coupon to save almost $200 on the Rorobrock r5.
-This 2 in 1 sweeping and mopping robot vacuum has smart navigation that maps your house, and loads of other high tech features.
+Using the available coupon, you can save almost $200 on select colors.
+You can get $190 off on the black s5 and $146 off on the white s5.
+This robot vacuum has smart navigation that maps your house, and loads of other high tech features.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.